rohanmaity123/docs/docs/what-is/python.md

 ## Can be used for things like

 - Back end (or server-side) web and mobile app development
-- Desktop app and software development
+- Desktop apps and software development
 - Processing big data and performing mathematical computations
 - Writing system scripts (creating instructions that tell a computer system to “do” something)